csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **5.2.3 External Language Routines**

-Although the procedural extensions to SQL can be very useful, they are unfortu- nately not supported in a standard way across databases.
+Although the procedural extensions to SQL can be very useful, they are unfortunately not supported in a standard way across databases.
 Even the most basic features have different syntax or semantics in different database products.
 As a result, programmers have to essentially learn a new language for each database product.
-An alternative that is gaining in support is to define procedures in an im- perative programming language, but allow them to be invoked from SQL queries and trigger definitions.
+An alternative that is gaining in support is to define procedures in an imperative programming language, but allow them to be invoked from SQL queries and trigger definitions.

 SQL allows us to define functions in a programming language such as Java, C#, C or C++.
 Functions defined in this fashion can be more efficient than functions defined in SQL, and computations that cannot be carried out in SQL can be executed by these functions.